nikelborm/autism-stats/README.md

 └───────────────────────────────┴────────┴───────────────┴───────────────────┘
 ```

-Output will differ depending on the parameters you set at the beggining of `save_v2.ts`:
+Output will differ depending on the parameters you set at the beggining of `index.ts`:
 ```javascript
 const chances = getChances({
   probabilityOfDonorToBeAutistic: 0.05,